CKStudios2018/SYSlang/README.md

 If you are installing SYStemware (deamos) please be careful.
 It is recommended to use a VM, as an incorrect installation can completely corrupt the harddrive.

 It is recommended to have at least 6.4 Gib available space for the GUI's + apps and some additional tools that are required for SYSl development.
-It is also recomanded to use a VM (Virtual Machine).
+It is also recommended to use a VM (Virtual Machine).

 If you are coding an app with SYSlang, please be patient.
 Building will be out soon.